Al-Masajid (archaeological site): History

-The ancient site derives from the building activities of the Sabaean Mukarrib Yada'il Zarih I, whose reign is placed around 660 BC by Hermann von Wissmann and around 490-470 BC by Kenneth Kitchen.
+The ancient site derives from the building activities of the Sabaean Mukarrib Yada'il Zarih I, whose reign was placed around 660 BC by Hermann von Wissmann and around 490-470 BC by Kenneth Kitchen.
 Yada'il Zarih I built the three most important temples dedicated to the Moon god Almaqah: the temple of Awwam in front of the gates of the capital city Ma'rib, the temple of Sirwah, and the temple of Masajid, which was named Ma'rib, after the Sabaean capital city (with which it should not be confused).
 Around it, Yada'il Zarih I placed fortifications, which are repeatedly referred to as Murad.
 Inscriptions found on the site have been published as RES 3949 and Gl 1108, 1109, 1122, 1116 and 1120.
 Jacqueline Pirenne, an expert on Semitic languages, was able to use inscriptions of the site to determine how the visual depiction of Old South Arabian letters changed over time.